gsarapata/NN-Agents/README.md

 # Collection of Neural Natworks based agents

-A2C - ActorCritic agent based on work of Tejas Khot, created to deal with lunarlander-v2.
+A2C - ActorCritic agent inspired by the work of Tejas Khot, created to deal with lunarlander-v2.

 RNN - Recurrent Neural Network - to read old stuff and write new stuff